 Active participation for ongoing site maintenance and monitoring will help ensure the success of the project.
 The successful applicant must commit to maintaining the project site for three years, including annual monitoring.
 To assist in preparing the maintenance plan at the end of each project, DNR will provide a report of the work accomplished, as well as templates for maintenance plans and monitoring reports.
 To learn more about the commitment required of applicants, please read the instructions for the application form.

-Extra volunteer participation in these projects is encouraged to help educate citizens about the effects of invasive plants on forests and engage them in stewardship of their community’s urban forest.
+Volunteer participation in project stewardship is encouraged to help citizens learn about the effects of invasive plants on forests and engage them in stewardship of their community’s urban forest.

 Project Proposal Submittal